uzair-khn/Active_Directory/README.md

                  Name this as USERS <br/><br/>
           --- ➡️🖱️ USERS & select New -> Users <br/>
                  Fill it as you want but uncheck 1 option & check 3 option. <br/><br/>

+                                                & its done.
+Heyooo, its complicated right.🎉 Its time for a snack break 🥤🍿